fl0fischer/OFC4HCI/README.md

 # OFC4HCI
-OFC4HCI – Code for paper "Optimal Feedback Control for Modeling Human-Computer Interaction" submitted to ToCHI
+OFC4HCI – Code for the paper "Optimal Feedback Control for Modeling Human-Computer Interaction" submitted to ToCHI

 <large>**This python toolbox includes all OFC methods described in the paper "Optimal Feedback Control for Modeling Human-Computer Interaction" (2OL-Eq, MinJerk, LQR, LQG, and E-LQG).**</large>